FedericoCoppo/cybersecurityDoc/README.md

 # cybersecurityDoc:
 contain cybersec docs

+# PenTestReport01:
+this paper is a penetration test example done on on Ubuntu-16-04.4

 # PenTestReportLAB02_FCoppo:
-this paper is a penetration test done on Metasploitable2-Linux
+this paper is a penetration test example done on Metasploitable2-Linux
 # SystemHardeningReport_FCoppo:
-this paper is system hardening report done on Ubuntu-16-04.4
+this paper is system hardening report example done on Ubuntu-16-04.4